VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 * It is easier to capture the user's intent in a command.
 * It is more complex and assumes that you have a domain model in the write-side.
+* The behavior is typically in one place: the write model.

 A task-based UI is a natural, intuitive UI based on domain concepts that the users of the system already understand.
 It does not impose the CRUD